-At the University of Alberta Mr. van Egteren’s research specialization was in mechanism design in environmental economics, regulation, and law and economics, and his teaching focus was in welfare economics, public finance, the economic analysis of law, natural resources and environmental economics.
+At the University of Alberta, Mr. van Egteren's research specialization was in mechanism design applied to environmental economics, regulation, and law and economics, and his teaching focus was in welfare economics, public finance, the economic analysis of law, natural resources, mathematics and environmental economics.
 His works have been published in the Journal of Law, Economics and Organization; the European Journal of Law and Economics; the European Economic Review; Environmental and Resource Economics and the Journal of Environmental Economics and Management, among other periodicals.

-Mr. van Egteren has an extensive background in regulation, law and economics - including environmental economics - with significant exposure to utility deregulation theory and application that encompasses market auction design, Alberta Power Pool arrangements and pricing, and market power in the Alberta wholesale electricity market.
-He has also been active in the business, public administration and government spheres, with consultations or contributions to the auditor general of British Columbia, the University of Alberta Faculty of Business, the Alberta Treasury Department and the Alberta Department of Energy.
+Mr. van Egteren has also been active in the business, public administration and government spheres, with consultations or contributions to the auditor general of British Columbia, the University of Alberta Faculty of Business, the Alberta Treasury Department and the Alberta Department of Energy.

 Acting Commission members, listed alphabetically by last name: